‘Korean identity’: Growing North-South ties crucial in U.S.-led diplomacy, analysts say

 “There has to be some kind of … reconciliation.
 And I think the United States, the international community, have a certain obligation as we think about the challenges of North Korea to also pay attention to that issue of reconciliation,” she said.

-Indeed, while former President Trump’s in-person meetings with North Korean leader Kim Jong Un in 2018 garnered the greatest share of media attention, that same year also saw multiple meetings between Mr. Kim and South Korean President Moon Jae-in.
-Those conversations sparked hope that a new era could be on the horizon for the two countries, potentially including a formal treaty to end the Korean War or other steps.
+Indeed, while former President Donald Trump’s in-person meetings with North Korean leader Kim Jong-un in 2018 garnered the greatest share of media attention, that same year also saw multiple meetings between Mr. Kim and South Korean President Moon Jae-in.
+Those conversations sparked hope that a new era could be on the horizon, potentially including a formal treaty to end the Korean War or other steps.

 “At least for a moment … there was a reminder that, ‘We speak the same language and we do share something that Koreans don’t share with anybody else.’
 And I think that’s very powerful,” Ms. Stephens said.